Impact of inhomogeneous reionization on post-reionization 21 cm intensity mapping measurement of cosmological parameters: Conventions and formalism

 where $f_b\equiv\Omega_b/\Omega_m\approx0.1573$ is the universal baryon fraction, and $M_{\rm F}$ values are extracted from a modified {\sc Gadget-2} \citep{2001NewA....6...79S, 2005Natur.435..629S} hydrodynamic simulation as described and tabulated in \cite{2022MNRAS.513..117L}.
-We have indicated this relation as a proportionality since it is used only to determine $\Xi$: in particular, the absolute normalization is not used and is instead controlled by the parameter $\Omega_{\rm HI}(z)$ in each redshift bin.
+We have indicated this relation as a proportionality since it is used only to determine $\Xi$: in particular, the absolute normalization is not used and is instead controlled by the parameter $\Omega_{\rm HI}(z)$ in each redshift bin (see \citealt{2018ApJ...866..135V} and discussion in \S\ 3.1 of \citealt{2022MNRAS.513..117L}).

 The total 21 cm intensity mapping power spectrum we get based on \HI\ overdensity in Eq.~(\ref{eq:delta_HI}) is composed of the fiducial linear 21 cm power spectrum, the cross-power spectrum contributed by the inhomogeneous reionization, and a thermal noise term $P_{\rm N}$.
 Note that we do not include shot noise here because as pointed out by \cite{2017MNRAS.471.1788C}, it is negligible for $z > 3$ and at the range of scales we use ($k \sim 0.2h$ Mpc$^{-1}$).
 The power spectrum is